 While HostPapa has a fairly complete feature set for each plan, they do exclude some bonus features.

-Second, does not include any automated backups in the Starter or Business plans.
+Second, they don’t include any automated backups in the Starter or Business plans.
 It’s a $19+/yr upsell.
-Most hosting companies have some sort of automatic backup included – even if it’s a setup like HostGator’s where they do automated weekly backups, then you pay for a restore.
+Most hosting companies have some sort of automatic backup included – even if it’s a setup like HostGator’s where they do automated weekly backups, and you pay for a restore.